redux-saga/redux-saga/docs/api/README.md

 #### Notes

 `join` will resolve to the same outcome of the joined task (success or error).
-If the joined the task is cancelled, the cancellation will also propagate to the Saga executing the join effect effect.
+If the joined task is cancelled, the cancellation will also propagate to the Saga executing the join effect.
 Similarly, any potential callers of those joiners will be cancelled as well.

 ### `join(...tasks)`